nmhnmh/nmhnmh.github.io/pages/about/about.md

 --------------------------------------------------------------------------------
 Date | Event
 :---:|:----
-2017-Sep-26 | Use [Netlify](https://www.netlify.com/) hosting to get custom domain https 2017-Aug-21 | Use **niminghao.com** as domain name and hosted with [Github Pages](https://pages.github.com/)
-2017-Jan-01 | The site is **online** as ~~https://minghao.io~~
-2016-Oct-10 | The site is re-organized and built with my own static site generator [SiteKicker](https://github.com/nmhnmh/sitekicker)
+2018-May-21 | Using Github Pages for web hosting, since it now supports https for custom domain names 2017-Sep-26 | Use [Netlify](https://www.netlify.com/) hosting to get https support for my custom domain name 2017-Aug-21 | Use **niminghao.com** as domain name and hosted with [Github Pages](https://pages.github.com/) 2017-Jan-01 | The site is **online** as ~~https://minghao.io~~ 2016-Oct-10 | The site is re-organized and built with my own static site generator [SiteKicker](https://github.com/nmhnmh/sitekicker)